pillowlab/StepRampMCMC/README.md

      ``/usr/local/cuda/samples/common/inc/exception.h``
      **Solution**: This problem is associated with older versions of CUDA and can be ignored.
 Upgrading to version 7.0 eliminates this warning.

+This code was made before the current MATLAB versions (R2015) with better built-in functionality between gpuArrays and mex files.
+Therefore, we include our own wrapper to place data on the GPU from MATLAB for mex functions along with these specific compiling functions.

 Running the Model Comparison
 ===================